-The company has the ticker symbol SQ and a market cap of over $100 billion.
+Square trades under the ticker symbol SQ and has a market cap of over $100 billion.
 Total revenues for the business were reported to be $9.49 billion in 2020 with a $45.18 million operating income for the same period.

-In 2021 the company acquired music streaming platform TIDAL and Jay-Z joined the companies board of directors.
+In 2021 the company acquired music streaming platform TIDAL and Jay-Z joined the company’s board of directors.

 The company was created in 2006 by Arnout Schuijff and Pieter van der Does who used to work for payment company Bibit.
 Adyen is headquartered in Amsterdam, the Netherlands with offices in 23 counties.

 Over 2,000 people work for Adyen at locations in San Francisco, Mexico City, Milan, Shanghai, and London.
 The company is listed on the Euronext NV stock exchange and trades under the ticker symbol ADYEN.